Lake Furukawanuma: History

 The damage of the city by the tsunamis of 1896 and 1933 was comparatively small because of the pine trees which served as a tide-water control forest.
 The Chile tsunami (or 1960 Valdivia earthquake) mauled the city of Sanriku Takada.
 The tsunami came over the sand hills and the 3 m high dike, built in 1908, and over the dike of the northern part of the lake into the Kawara River.
 Low areas of the city were flooded.
 A 140 m segment of the dike was destroyed, which formed a water lane for over 200 m connecting the lake and the sea.
-Through the efforts of 1,500 soldiers of the Imperial Japanese Army, a dike was made between the lake and the lake.
+Through the efforts of 1,500 soldiers of the Imperial Japanese Army, a dike was made between the lake and the sea.

 The first dike was constructed between 1960 and 1963 for the protection of the pine trees.
 The second dike, 5.5 m high, was constructed between 1963 and 1966 to protect the city from tsunamis.
 In 1968, a gate was attached to the water lane of Kesen River to prevent water flowing into the lake at high tide.
 By the installment of the watergate, the water of the lake became closed and the lake was polluted by the city's waste water.
 The pollution progressed with the deposition of sludge.
 Previously swimming was possible, but with increasing pollution, the lake produced an offensive odor.
 A red tide occurred.

 In the 1970s, the quality of water was comparatively high.
 After the 1960 Valdivia earthquake (the 1960 Chile tsunami), an iron floodgate was installed, and the quality of water in the lake diminished by the flow of waste into the lake.
 Attempts to purify the water continued.
 The tsunami in 2011 removed all the sandbanks forming the lake and the lake disappeared.